 Is Amazon Prime Canada Worth It?

-Amazon Prime packages a lot of valuable services together to make your life easier.
-Most Canadians are able to afford it, and we believe it's a great purchase.
+Yes, Amazon Prime Canada is worth the cost.
+Amazon Prime packages a lot of valuable services together to make your life easier, and given that most Canadians are able to afford it, we believe it's a great value.

 Amazon Prime in Canada covers all your needs, from grocery shopping to entertainment.
 If you're prepared to live an Amazon-centric life, this is a great investment for you.